Articles on basic care and considerations for new or

 Newborn: The babies are born without quills and have a thin membrane covering them.
 Check out pictures

 of newborns here.
 Soft white quills emerge

-looked at them for more than just a peek, but you can usually sure hear them!
+looked at them for more than just a peek, but can usually hear them

 very sparse, thin white spines covering their naked bodies.

 but is now louder.
-The fur is also starting to grow; though they still look
+The fur is starting to grow; though they still look

 start playing with them!
-They are wobbly when they try to walk, but are trying
+They are wobbly when they try to walk, but try

 very hard to get going.

-Week Three: The hoglets are starting to look more like miniature adults.
+Week Three: The little hedgies are looking more like miniature adults.
 They are

 more stable in walking and want to explore farther.
 They love to self-anoint